google/vimdoc/README.md

     " Add {item} to {list} at {index}.
     " @usage {dict} {key} {value}
     " Set {dict} {key} to {value}.
-    " @usage
+    " @all
     " WARNING: Will launch the nuclear missiles.

 This will generate two docs for the command: one for list, one for dicts.
+An
-An empty @usage directive denotes that the remainder of the block will be included in all usages.
+@all directive denotes that the remainder of the block will be included in all usages.
 In the above example, the warning will be included in both the list and the dict version of the command docs.

 #### Dictionaries